 We believe integrated research that is accessible to the general public is an essential catalyst for the changes needed to understand our forested landscape, conserve land, practice thoughtful stewardship, and help achieve climate stability.
 The Highstead research team collects, curates, and analyzes data that spans the natural and social sciences and models future landscape scenarios as part of its efforts to address increasingly urgent conservation issues throughout the Northeast.
-As an independent foundation, we are in a unique position to publish a diversity of trusted, reliable, scientific reports and briefs that are used to support responsible land use and management decisions, while providing local, regional, and global context.
+As an independent foundation, we are in a unique position to publish a diversity of scientific reports and briefs that are used to support responsible land use and management decisions, while providing local, regional, and global context.

 Areas of Focus